openzipkin-contrib/zipkin-storage-kafka/README.md

 Proof of concept of fully-featured Kafka-based storage for Zipkin.

-*This is not production ready at the moment.
-Things will change!*
+*This is in experimentation phase at the moment.
+Don't use in production!*

 ## Design goals